-In fact, it's a big reason the humble bedroom continues to inspire us; we simply can't get enough.
+In fact, it's a big reason the humble bedroom continues to inspire us.
+We simply can't get enough of these rooms.
 If your bedroom Pinterest board is exploding with pins too, then we found a few more cool bedroom ideas to share with you.
 Because you want an inspiring space to enhance your dreams, those weekend sleep-ins, and that all-important downtime.
 So who's ready to take their sleep chamber to the next level?
 Read on for inspiration (and hibernation) central.

 This striking modern bedroom with just a hint of bohemia will have you dreaming of far-flung destinations while you snuggle up under the cozy Moroccan wedding blanket.

 When we first laid eyes on interior designer Tamara Magel's polished Hampton's home, the entire MyDomaine team was left speechless.
-The 12,600-square-foot, 11-bedroom, and 12-bathroom estate was a massive project for Magel, and she didn't let the sheer volume or size deter her from producing some of her best ever work.
+The 12,600 square-foot, 11-bedroom, and 12-bathroom estate was a massive project for Magel.
+However, she didn't let the sheer volume or size deter her from producing some of her best ever work.
 This dreamy bedroom is proof.
-Texture envelopes the whole room, from the soft rug beneath your feet to comfortable layers and throws across the bed to the wood paneled roof overhead.
+Texture envelopes the whole room, from the soft rug beneath your feet to comfortable layers and throws across the bed to the wood-paneled roof overhead.
 This is where sweet dreams are made.